 It is crucial that you abide by your suspension.
 If you are caught driving under suspension you will face heavy fines and possible jail time.

-In order to have your driver’s licence reinstated after a suspension, you will be required to pay a fee of approximately $275.
-However, you will not be required to pay a reinstatement fee if your licence was suspended due to medical reasons.
+In order to have your driver’s license reinstated after a suspension, you will be required to pay a fee of approximately $275.
+However, you will not be required to pay a reinstatement fee if your license was suspended due to medical reasons.

 The Difference Between a High-Risk Insurance Broker and a High-Risk Insurance Company